lorenzocestaro/graphic-smith-waterman/README.md

 * `directions`: enum object used to define direction codes for the traceback matrix.

-> Tip: Higher score for gaps means means higher chances of having one inserted.
+> _Tip: Higher scores for gaps means higher chances of having one inserted.
-> Generally you should choose a function that gives higher score to shorter gaps.
+> Generally you should choose a function that gives higher scores to shorter
+> gaps._

 #### Defaults
 Here are the default values for the aligner options: